RedTurtle/pas.plugins.velruse/README.rst

 * from Google: fullname and e-mail

-But Velruse support *a lot* of additional providers; if you want to enable more (this also for your custom providers added to Velruse) you must teach the plugin what data try to read by changing a configuration variable.
+But Velruse support *a lot* of additional providers; if you want to enable more (this is true also for custom providers) you must configure the plugin, setting what data try to read by changing a configuration variable.

 .. code:: python